Happy-Ferret/pkgcore/README.rst

 Requirements
 ============

-At least python version 2.7, and snakeoil_ — a utility library with misc optimizations split out of pkgcore for others to use.
-For unittests, mock_ is required if you're using anything less than python 3.3.
+At least python version 3.4, and snakeoil_ — a utility library with misc optimizations split out of pkgcore for others to use.

 Installing
 ==========